Bachelor of Arts in Criminal Justice

 Learn how the criminal justice system works with the Bachelor of Arts in Criminal Justice in the College of Liberal Arts at Temple University.
 You’ll form a deep understanding of its complex history, policies and societal implications.

-Students who earn the Criminal Justice BA degree are not only informed members of society, but are well-prepared for advanced education in areas such as decision neuroscience, public policy and sociology.
+Students who earn the Criminal Justice BA are not only informed members of society, but are well prepared for advanced education in a range of fields that address criminal justice issues, such as law, public health, social work, public policy and sociology.
 They are also prepared for careers in criminal justice fields, including government and law enforcement agencies, public defense, victim and criminal advocacy organizations, and more.